- 22 km one way

-At about 4.00 am the women reached a stream in the foothills near Beaumont which became a favourite place to rest, wash their sore feet and tidy themselves before walking into Adelaide to hawk their wares.
+Later in the morning the women reached a stream in the foothills near Beaumont which became a favourite place to rest, wash their sore feet and tidy themselves before walking into Adelaide to hawk their wares.
 Their load on the homeward journey contained sewing thread, needles, sugar, tea, some tobacco for the menfolk and two bricks each for building the new church in Hahndorf.
 As more villages were established in the hills, their inhabitants also followed the Trail with goods on their backs.
 This manner of provisioning Adelaide continued until the late 1850s.

 In 1980 six members of the Hahndorf Branch of the National Trust of South Australia followed a map produced on 18 June 1841 by surveyor F R Nixon showing this Trail.
 The first public walk along its full length took place on the 20 April 1980 as part of the National Trust’s Silver Jubilee celebrations.

 March 2022: the map has been updated to reflect the official route that was marked in 2017.